one-touch-provisioning/otp-gitops/README_new.md

 </details>

 <details>
-  <summary>Use-cases for different organisation of Git Repositories</summary>
+  <summary>Use-cases for different folder organisation of Git Repositories</summary>

-  As we mature this method/pattern, we have seen different use-cases where the need for a different Git Repository organisation has been required.
+  As we mature this method/pattern, we have seen different use-cases where the need for a different Git Repository folder organisation has been required.

   Our view by leveraging the 1 + 5 + n Git Repositories it allows more flexability to what is deployed into cluster and works better at scale.
 The Line of Business, Product team, end-users etc can have full control via their own ArgoCD instance which is configured against a Git repository they control.
 This works for privacy and security as they control who can and cannot see the objects within their repository.
 We'll term this a `self-managed Cluster`.
 This may suit a team which has experience in OpenShift, clearly understand their requirements, and are comfortable managing the environment themselves.